 GuideDoc offers a library that’s entirely filled with documentary films.
 The service tries to stand out by focusing on the “best hand-picked and award-winning documentaries” rather than the latest.
 A GuideDoc subscription costs $7.99 per month.

 Hallmark Movies Now

-HBO Max is best described as HBO+, as it not only provides access to all the content available through HBO, but also content pulled from the wider WarnerMedia catalog.
-In spite of the greater selection of movies and shows, HBO Max currently costs the same price as the standard HBO subscription, making it a much better option overall.
+HBO Max is best described as HBO+, as it not only provides access to all the content available through HBO, but also content pulled from the wider Warner Bros.
+Discovery catalog.
+HBO Max offers ad-supported and ad-free plans, with the cheapest subscription tier priced at $9.99 per month.